ublue-os/framework/README.md

-# framework
+# ASUS

-Work in progress images for Framework Laptops.
+Work in progress images for ASUS hardware.

 [Current Documentation](https://universal-blue.org/images/bluefin/framework) - these images are generic so this documentation page will move.